SolaceDev/solace-dev-codelabs/markdown/create-api-products-using-scs-and-ep/create-api-products-using-scs-and-ep.md

 cd ~/github/smarttown/cloudstream/ac-city-iot-simulator
 mvn clean spring-boot:run
 ```
+Alternatively, you can also run `./mvnw clean spring-boot:run`

 This should run the simulator microservice and publish temperature reading events to the Event Broker.

 ```